benmvp/slides/2023/seattlejs/nextjs.md

 - Next.js isn't _just_ a client-side renderer like CRA
 - It's not _just_ a static-site generator like Gatsby
-- It's not _just_ a server-side renderer like...
+- It's not even _just_ a server-side renderer like...
 OG Next
 - It's all of them!
   - And the beauty is that any given page can use a different render mode
 - I went through the 4 most popular modes
   - But we can configure pages to be various combinations too
+  - The combinations are endless!
-- We could build every page with any of these render modes...
+- Honestly, we probably could build every page with any of these render modes...
   - But some lend themselves better to certain types of pages
 - So for our one e-commerce site...
   - Maybe the **login, onboarding pages & blog pages** use SSG
   - ISR would be good for **product detail pages & landing pages** because they're static, but could change outside of the build cycle
   - **Search results pages, shopping cart, order history**,  and other user-tailored pages are likely good candidates for SSR
-  - And finally CSR for **3rd-party checkout, the shipment tracking page**, and any secondary UI that can be loaded after the main page
+  - And finally CSR for **3rd-party checkout, the shipment tracking page**, and any secondary UI that can be loaded after the main page renders

 =====
 <!-- .slide: data-background="url(../../img/ts-react/curved-library-susan-yin-2JIvboGLeho-unsplash.jpg) no-repeat center" data-background-size="cover" -->